jbtrystram/hackintosh/README.md

 nothing found so far

 ### Notes

 presence of HackrNVMeFamily-10_12_5.kext in the kexts folder requires to delete IONVMeFamilly.kext in the original OSX kext folders. (easy way is to install OSX on a regular SSD and deal with NVME after install)

+You should use a spoof class code and *NOT* remove IONVMeFamily.kext to avoid your OS to be killed by a sierra update.
+See [tonymacx86 guide] and [tonymacx86 thread](https://www.tonymacx86.com/threads/10-12-6-auto-updated-before-i-could-update-my-hackrnvmefamily-kext.229150/page-3#post-1591133)

 ## Credits / resources